Basil Lemonade — Blended

 Ingredients

-• Zest of 2 lemons (colored layer only, added off heat)
+• Zest of 2 lemons — yellow part only, no white pith; added off heat

 • Pinch of fine sea salt